cilium/cilium/Documentation/gettingstarted/k8s-install-default.rst

     .. group-tab:: GKE

-       The following command creates a Kubernetes cluster using `Google Kubernetes Engine <https://cloud.google.com/kubernetes-engine>`_.
+       The following commands create a Kubernetes cluster using `Google Kubernetes Engine <https://cloud.google.com/kubernetes-engine>`_.
 See
        `Installing Google Cloud SDK <https://cloud.google.com/sdk/install>`_
        for instructions on how to install ``gcloud`` and prepare your